fnaumenko/vAlign/README.md

 The minimal length of accounting gaps is managed by ```--gap-len``` option.<br>
 For example, chromosome 1 from mm9 library contains 14 regions, separated by gaps with length more then 400 bps, and 10 regions, separated by gaps with length more then 1000.<br>
 Indicating genome library has the same effect as ```-f|--fbed``` option, where ‘template’ is a set of defined regions.<br>
-You can obtain genome library in  [UCSC](ftp://hgdownload.soe.ucsc.edu/goldenPath/) or in [Ensemble](ftp://ftp.ensembl.org/pub/release-73/fasta) storage.
+You can obtain genome library in UCSC ftp://hgdownload.soe.ucsc.edu/goldenPath/ or in Ensemble ftp://ftp.ensembl.org/pub/release-73/fasta storage.
 In the second case please copy genomic sequences with the same masked type only, f.e. unmasked (‘dna'), since program does not recognise mask’s types.<br>
 Zipped .fa files can be mixed with unzipped.<br>
 The single pointed FASTA file has the same effect as ```-c|--chr``` option.<br>
 This option is required.